MaximoRdz/GALAXY-MERGERS-TFG/README.md

 Every insight about the object's visibility, air-mass, night-sky path followed etc. is provided by the class ObjectVisibility defined in `visibility.py` and implemented in the notebook `NGC5395_visibility.ipynb`

+## Utils in `functions_maxi.py`

+- `my_plot` most used plt.imshow
+- `my_plot_log` logarithmic plot
+- `cut_master_frames` reshape the frame to fit the science images shape
+- `sky_squares_median` compute the sky background median counts
+- `sky_histogram` represent the sky median
+- `class SkyInteractive` interactively select the area to use to compute the sky median counts
+- `class CalibrationStars` interactively select the calibration stars to get the location in the image and its radius

 ## Data Reduction & Science Results

 The project is entirely contained in the notebook `Galaxy_Mergers.ipynb` although some of the functions are defined separately in the file `functions_maxi.py`.